Academic Freedom in the Global South: Social and Institutional Lessons Learned from Latin America, the Caribbean and Africa

 Since 2021, the Knowledge Network on the Right to Higher Education from the Global South (REGS) has been working to consolidate an international network of research, dialogue and knowledge production that problematizes educational inequalities and promotes alternative approaches to guarantee the right to education from the Global South.

-On this occasion, the Latin American Council of Social Sciences (CLACSO) y el Council for the Development of Social Science Research in Africa (CODESRIA), as part of the institutions that make up and support this network, invites research teams to submit projects that critically and contextually address the challenges of the Academic Freedom in the regions of Latin America, the Caribbean and Africa.
+On this occasion, the Latin American Council of Social Sciences (CLACSO) and the Council for the Development of Social Science Research in Africa (CODESRIA), as part of the institutions that make up and support this network, invites research teams to submit projects that critically and contextually address the challenges of the Academic Freedom in the regions of Latin America, the Caribbean and Africa.

 Objectives of the Call